 Instagram is fast becoming one of the most important platforms for branding and social engagement.
 Including your Instagram feed in a grid on your website can help you both curate content faster, and grow your audience.

 Spotlight is a great tool for just about any WordPress user.
 The intuitive and easy-to-use interface provides you with a live interactive preview to help you design your feed without any coding required.
 Sign up multiple accounts and create unlimited feeds anywhere on your site.

 With this plugin, you are given full control over the look of your feed.
 You can select the number of posts to show, adjust sizing, and order your photos by date, popularity, or at random.

 The free version of this plugin allows you to display your Instagram like and comment counts as you hover over each post, giving you bonus social proof!
 Users can additionally view your posts in a pop-up or lightbox directly within your website, ensuring that they do not leave your site.
 The plugin is fully responsive, and also lets you design your feed according to each specific device, making your grid layouts look great on desktop, tablet, and mobile devices.

 Filter and moderate your feed to display only those posts you want your visitors to see.
-The Pro version come swith additional layouts such as Masonry, Carousel, and Highlight.
+Then, link Instagram posts to specific blog posts, pages, products, and any custom URL.
+The PRO version comes with additional layouts such as Masonry, Carousel, and Highlight.

 Content Views is a WordPress Grid Plugin that’s available in both the free and premium versions.
 The free plugin is popular, with over 50000 active installs.
 This plugin allows you to create a grid of your posts and display it anywhere on your site – any post, page, or widget – using a shortcode that’s generated by the plugin.
 You can display the posts in a grid format or as a scrollable/collapsible list.